 1. Selling Non-IRS Approved Precious Metals

-Also known as rare coin valuation scams, the IRS only approves certain types of gold, silver, and platinum for IRAs, and if you’re not careful, you could end up buying metals that won’t be accepted by the IRS (deemed as collectibles instead of gold investments)
+Also known as rare coin valuation scams, the IRS only approves certain types of gold, silver, and platinum for IRAs, and if you’re not careful, you could end up buying metals that won’t be accepted by the IRS (deemed as collectables instead of gold investments)

 Some rare coins are ineligible, including the Belgian Franc, French Francs, Mexican Pesos, Austrian Corona and Ducat, German Mark, Hungarian Koronas, Dutch Guilders, British Sovereigns, Swiss Francs, and Chilean Pesos.